 5. Practice.

-1. From the Windows Tile Screen open your Charms Bar by either pressing Windows Key + C, or hovering your cursor over the right hand side of your screen.
-From here left-click the button followed by left-clicking
+Tile Screen open your Charms Bar by either pressing Windows Key + C, or hovering your cursor

 2. This will display the Windows Help and Support window.
-Like in Windows 7, Instead of displaying clickable icons or topics like the previous versions of Windows, in Windows 7 you just search for what you need help with by entering a few words in the search box at the top of the window.
+Like in Windows 7, instead of displaying clickable icons or topics like the previous versions of Windows, in Windows 7 you just search for what you need help with by entering a few words in the search box at the top of the window.

 3. After you've read up on the topics you searched, practice using Windows until you become comfortable with its look and format, its point-and-click operation, and its windowing techniques.